woocommerce/woocommerce/docs/tutorials/adding-a-custom-field-to-variable-products.md

 ## How to handle variable products?

 The above example was done with a simple product.
-But what if we have variations, for example, a T-Shirt in multiple sizes and we wanted to store different stock information for each variant?
+But what if we have variations, for example, a T-Shirt in multiple sizes, and we wanted to store different stock information for each variant?
 WooCommerce lets us do that with the [variable product type](https://woocommerce.com/document/variable-product/).

 A variable product type has variations as its children.
 To add a custom field to a variation, we can use the `woocommerce_variation_options_inventory` hook, and to save `woocommerce_save_product_variation` so let’s update our `hooks()` method with the new action hooks like so: